 How Advertising, Influencer Marketing, and Public Relations Contrast With and Complement Each Other

 In recent months, Ethos has worked with many industries that couldn’t have been more different from one another.
-The subject matter of our writing has varied from real estate and law, to art and influencer marketing, all the way to manufacturing and technology.
-While the subject of this writing has varied drastically, our objective has remained the same: to boost our clients' credibility through valuable content.
+The subject matter of our writing has varied from real estate and law to art and influencer marketing.
+While the topics we explore continually change, our objective has remained the same: to boost our clients' credibility through valuable content.

-Because consumers are constantly bombarded by advertisements, they’ve learned to tune out most of them.
-For this reason, creating content is arguably one of the most critical elements of marketing.
+Because advertisements constantly bombard consumers, they’ve learned to tune out most of them.
+For this reason, creating engaging content is arguably the most critical element of marketing.
 In order to gain an audience’s attention and trust, businesses need to provide valuable material in the form of blogs, vlogs, newsletters, eBooks, and the like—but that’s nothing you don’t know.

 What is interesting is how all the subsets of marketing differ so much from one another, yet work together so seamlessly.
-For example, Ethos Copywriting is a content creation business.
-Some of the content we create for businesses is straight up advertising like brochures, Adwords ads, sponsored posts, and/or flyers.
+For example, Ethos Copywriting is a content marketing business.
+Some of the content we create for businesses is straight-up advertising like brochures, Google Ads, sponsored posts, and flyers.
 Alternately, we often craft content marketing for companies in the form of blogs, vlog scripts, and web pages.

 Bare Bones Advertising

-In its most basic form, an advert is promotional information that’s created to increase conversions and/or brand awareness.
-While the term “advert” may evoke images of tawdry car commercials on the radio, lousy television commercial breaks, and snail mail flyers, a good ad tells a story, connects with its audience, and calls the viewer or listener to action.
+In its most basic form, an advert is a promotional piece of content that’s created to increase conversions and brand awareness.
+While the term “advert” may evoke images of tawdry car commercials on the radio, lousy television commercial breaks, and snail mail flyers, a good ad tells a story, connects with its audience, and calls the viewer or listener to take action.

 When creating a visual advertisement, a great advertiser knows how to blend provocative imagery, design, and copy.
 Likewise, when the ad is only in an audio format, advertisers focus not only on what is being said, but how it’s being said.
 The right voice, tone, and cadence is what makes a radio advertisement memorable.

-A main component of memorability is originality.
+A central component of memorability is originality.
 If you’re not standing out, you’ll be the first to be overlooked.
 When creating an ad, ensure that it contains:

 Fast forward to 2017, and now you have brand journalists, analysts, thought leaders, fashion and style bloggers, photographers, vloggers, and a multitude of other individuals with niche titles that distinguish them from other content creators.
-While all influencers have a different set of strengths, various numbers of followers, and subject matter that is particular to them, they all share two common characteristics:
+While all influencers have a different set of strengths, various numbers of followers, and subject matter that is particular to them, there are two common characteristics between all of them:

 Today, the influencer marketing industry is booming.
-In fact, since 2012 to 2017, the percent increase in Google search interest was around 2900%.
-Marketers love this means of marketing because it’s a cost effective way to:
+In fact, from 2012 to 2017, the percent increase in Google search interest was around 2900%.
+Brands love this means of marketing because it’s a cost-effective way to:

-One of the biggest benefits of influencer marketing compared to billboards, brochures, and business cards is that its success is easily measured.
-Solid marketing agencies will provide brands with substantial return on investments (about $6.50 for every dollar spent) and valuable insight into their target market.
+One of the most significant benefits of influencer marketing compared to billboards, brochures, and business cards is that its success is easily measured.
+Premium marketing agencies will help brands to see a substantial return on investments (about $6.50 for every dollar spent) and gain valuable insights into their target market.

-You may be asking yourself, if this content is free, it builds credibility, and gives my brand authority, how is it different than PR?
-While influencer marketing is definitely more similar to PR than straight-up advertising, there are a few key elements that separate the two.
+You may be asking yourself: if this content is free, it builds credibility, and gives my brand authority, how is it different than PR?
+While influencer marketing is more similar to PR than straight-up advertising, there are a few key elements that separate the two.

 As the old maxim goes: “Advertising is what you pay for, publicity is what you pray for.”

-PR is free, whereas advertising is purchased; adverts are paid media and publicity is earned.
-Businesses have to do something truly special to earn the attention of the media, but how?
+Businesses have to do something extraordinary to earn the attention of the media, but how?
 Ken Makovsky, “PR All-Star,” Forbes contributor, and founder of Makovsky, an Integrated Communications and Marketing agency, lends seven great insights into increasing your brand’s public image: